KCLPhysics/CodeOfConduct/index.md

 Examples of unacceptable behaviour by King's Physics Github community community members at any project event or platform include:

 * written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
-* causing someone to fear for their safety, such as through stalking, following, or intimidation
 * violent threats or language directed against another person
-* the display of sexual or violent images
-* unwelcome sexual attention
 * nonconsensual or unwelcome physical contact
 * sustained disruption of talks, events or communications
 * insults or put downs
 * sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
 * excessive swearing
 * incitement to violence, suicide, or self-harm
-* continuing to initiate interaction (including photography or recording) with someone after being asked to stop
-* publication of private communication without consent

 ### 2.3 Consequences of Unacceptable Behaviour